-Category Qualification Interpretation 1.
-Information relating to any individual The exemption applies only if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information (see note on public interest at the end of the table).
-2. Information which is likely to reveal the identity of an individual.
+Category Qualification Interpretation Information relating to any individual The exemption applies only if and so long, as in all the circumstances of the case, the public interest in maintaining the exemption outweighs the public interest in disclosing the information (see note on public interest at the end of the table).
+Information which is likely to reveal the identity of an individual.
 The Public Interest Test Qualification applies, as in 1 above.
 3. Information relating to the financial or business affairs of any particular person (including the authority holding that information).
 The Public Interest Test Qualification applies, as in 1 above.
 "Financial or business affairs" includes contemplated, as well as past or current, activities.
-Information falling within paragraph 3 above is not exempt information by virtue of that paragraph if it is required to be registered under - (a) the Companies Act 1985; (b) the Friendly Societies Act 1974; (c) the Friendly Societies Act 1992; (d) the Industrial and Provident Societies Acts 1965 to 1978; Any reference to "the authority" is a reference to the Authority or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined.
+Information falling within paragraph 3 above is not exempt information by virtue of that paragraph if it is required to be registered under - (a) the Companies Act 1985; (b) the Friendly Societies Act 1974; (c) the Friendly Societies Act 1974; (d) the Industrial and Provident Societies Acts 1965 to 1978; (e) the Building Societies Act 1986 ["registered" in relation to information required to be registered under the Building Societies Act 1986, means recorded in the public file of any building Any reference to "the authority" is a reference to the Authority or, as the case may be, the committee or sub-committee in relation to whose proceedings or documents the question whether information is exempt or not falls to be determined.